3.1 Bullying: Guidance

 When dealing with prejudice-related incidents, professionals should be particularly aware that they do not just impact on the individual involved, but are an attack on someone who is a representative of a community or group, which means the impact is felt more widely.
 This has the potential to spread fear and/or create a hostile environment.

-Buckinghamshire County Council has supported the development of guidance for schools around prejudice-related incidents.
+Buckinghamshire Council has supported the development of guidance for schools around prejudice-related incidents.
 This includes further exploration of the similarities and differences between prejudice-related incidents and bullying.
 This document also provides guidance on how schools should respond to and record prejudice-related incidents.

-There is no statutory duty to report such incidents to the Local Authority and as a result of low reporting by schools since 2010 Buckinghamshire County Council no longer has a reporting system for schools to access.
+There is no statutory duty to report such incidents to the Local Authority and as a result of low reporting by schools since 2010 Buckinghamshire Council no longer has a reporting system for schools to access.
 However schools must keep their own internal records of discriminatory incidents as Ofsted could ask for any such records when inspecting a school.

 Bullying and Hate Crime